 The latest Gartner Symposium in Orlando gathered some of the most prominent industry leaders in one place.
 According to their forecast, the new trends in IT technology will bring up to $709 billion from device sales and another $439 billion in enterprise software deals alone.

 13. Tech employment in the US plays a significant role in the country’s economic growth.
-The IT industry will be ensuring jobs for over 11.6 million people by the end of the year.
+The IT industry was projected to be ensuring jobs for over 11.6 million people by the end of 2019.

 The CompTIA research outlines the impact of the technology sector for the US economy.
 The numbers are even more impressive, considering self-employed workers were not a part of the survey.
 In the course of the last eight years, the pool of global technical talent expanded with more than 387,000 software developers and 190,000 IT support specialists.